-- 1.6 The Habitats Regulations require the plan making/competent authority to consult the appropriate nature conservation statutory body.
+1.9 The Habitats Regulations require the plan making/competent authority to consult the appropriate nature conservation statutory body.
 Comments from the statutory nature conservation bodies were received on the HRA Screening of the Shaping Places Strategy & Options Document (June 2013).
-These comments and any advice provided have been taken forward in the iterative HRA work documented in this report. - 1.7 The Habitats Regulations leave consultation with other bodies and the public to the discretion of the plan making authority.
-Therefore, in addition to the statutory consultation undertaken with the appropriate nature conservation body, this HRA Screening Report Stage 4 is available for wider public consultation alongside the Draft Local Plan.
+These comments and any advice provided have been taken forward in the iterative HRA work documented in this report.
+No comments were received in relation to the HRA Screening Report (July 2015) for the Draft Local Plan.
+A HRA Report (Dec 2015) accompanied the Publication Local Plan on consultation from February to March 2016.
+Natural England responded and agreed with the conclusions of the HRA.